Roadwork/dapr-js-sdk/README.md

 const daprInternalServerPort = 4000;

 const client = new Dapr(daprHost, daprPort, daprInternalServerPort);
-await client.initialize(); // start listening on the internal server and let Dapr know we are ready

 // Pub / Sub
 // Note: /dapr/subscribe will be called on the provided "daprInternalServerPort".